betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 [![Figure 5: Building, examining, and running the test program to demonstrate hardware TSO mode disabled and then enabled.]({{site.url}}/content/images/2021/Jul/takua-on-arm-pt2/tsotest.png)]({{site.url}}/content/images/2021/Jul/takua-on-arm-pt2/tsotest.png)

-Of course, being able to disable hardware TSO mode from inside of Rosetta 2 is basically only a curiosity; I can't really think of any practical reason why anyone would ever want to do this.
+Of course, being able to disable hardware TSO mode from inside of Rosetta 2 is only a curiosity; I can't really think of any practical reason why anyone would ever want to do this.
 I guess one possible answer is to try to claw back some performance whilst running through Rosetta 2, since the hardware TSO mode does have a tangible performance impact, but this answer isn't actually valid, since there is no guarantee that x86-64 binaries running through Rosetta 2 will work correctly with hardware TSO mode enabled.
 The simple example here only works precisely because it is extremely simple; I also tried hacking disabling hardware TSO mode into the x86-64 version of Takua Renderer and running that through Rosetta 2.
 The result was that this hacked version of Takua Renderer would run for only a fraction of a second before running into a hard crash from somewhere inside of TBB.